Kind Words 2

 Connection: The game, like any other form of social media, is meant to connect its users.
 Kind Words 2 accomplishes this in a non-exploitative manner by creating an open and curated space for communication.

-Expression: Since there really isn’t any digital player expression.
+Expression: Since there isn’t any digital player expression.
 Expression here means to be yourself, not even the character, but yourself.
 Responding and replying to messages by being authentic.

 Conclusion